knixk/Tiwtch-Clone/README.md

 # twitch-messenger-clone
 A Messenger App built in React and Node.js using getStream.io.
-This project is in support of the tutorial found [here](https://youtu.be/xyiuBEBv0_0)

 ### To Start This Project

 ### sign up to getstream.io